4W4I5/Semester-4-Notes/FSE/FSE 25 Jan, 2023 (SDLC).md

 		- Not have a certain tech
 		- Not have enough Time
 		- Not have enough money
-	- Also prioritises certain requirements at first depending on customer needs.
+	- Also prioritizes certain requirements at first depending on customer needs.
 	- Lays down the foundation for the software testing
 	- Essentially negotiate with the customer to get requirements in a feasible and timely manner.
 - ###### Design phase 3 role: Software analyst